texfaq/texfaq.github.io/FAQ-slidecls.md

 producing slides; it dates from the age when color effects were produced by printing separate slides in different-colored inks, and overlaying them, and was just about acceptable back then.
-When LaTeX 2e came along, the reason SliTeX had to be a separate program went away, and its functionality was supplied by the [`slides`](https://ctan.org/pkg/slides) class.
+When LaTeX2e came along, the reason SliTeX had to be a separate program went away, and its functionality was supplied by the [`slides`](https://ctan.org/pkg/slides) class.
 While this makes life a little easier for system administrators, it does nothing for the inferior functionality